Shahimti/Customer-Churn-Risk-Analysis-PowerBI/README.md

 Northbridge Communications currently serves 5,074 active customers, generating 11.53M in total lifetime revenue.

-However:

-- 26.1% of customers have churned

-- 2.05M in revenue has been lost

-- 17.8% of total revenue is exposed to churn risk
+Churn has reached 26.1%, resulting in 2.05M in lost revenue and exposing 17.8% of total revenue to risk.

+This concentration of churn within specific contractual and behavioral segments creates measurable financial volatility rather than uniform customer attrition.

 The analysis reveals that churn is concentrated within specific contractual and behavioral segments rather than evenly distributed across the customer base.